What is the duration of the SRCD State Policy Fellowship?

 Do I need to be a SRCD member in order to apply?

 Yes.
 In order to be eligible for the SRCD State Policy Fellowships, graduate students and post-doctoral scholars must be SRCD members.
-However, the academic mentor and state placement supervisor who will work with the fellow do not need to be members.
+However, the state placement supervisor who will work with the fellow does not need to be a member.

 What role is the state placement supervisor expected to play in the fellowship?

-The state placement supervisor should be prepared to utilize the background of the fellow in developmental science in the work of the state agency related to early childhood programs and policies, such that the fellow has opportunities to meaningfully contribute to the work of the agency.
+The state placement supervisor should be prepared to utilize the background of the fellow in developmental science in the work of the state agency related to programs and policies pertaining to children's learning and well-being, such that the fellow has opportunities to meaningfully contribute to the work of the agency.
 In addition, they should be prepared to support the fellow in developing a greater understanding of state policy development, implementation and evaluation through encouraging participation in appropriate meetings and providing opportunities for discussion of questions and reflections.
 While there should be an idea of projects appropriate for the fellow to assist with initially, it is expected that projects will evolve, and new projects and opportunities will emerge during the course of the year.
-The state placement supervisor will be asked to participate with the fellow, the fellow’s academic mentor, and SRCD staff in a kick-off call to start the fellowship year.
-In addition, the fellow, state placement supervisor, and academic mentor will be asked to develop their own plan for periodic contact as a “triad” during the course of the fellowship years.
+The state placement supervisor will be asked to participate with the fellow and SRCD staff in a kick-off call to start the fellowship year.
 The state placement supervisor will be asked to provide input on and review all fellowship products, including the fellow’s Spotlight column, Professional Portfolio, and professional development plan.
 They will also be asked to attend semi-annual meetings with SRCD fellowship staff to ensure the fellow and the state placement office has a successful fellowship experience.

 Can I reapply for an SRCD State Policy Fellowship?